Manjukcthapa/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What problem does the context API help solve?
+Ans: Context API allows developres to pass to child components without props drilling.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?
+Action runs the pure functions that changes state, Reducers hold the action call, Store holds all the state.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?
+  Compoment state is state hold in the component, its good for small app and minor things.
+Application state can be passed to all components, its good for big applications.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
+Redux thunk allows us to run async actions.
+Our action creators can have multiple dispatches.

 - [ ] What is your favorite state management system you've learned and this sprint?
 Please explain why!
+Redux, because it is eassy to maintain the code and looks clean .
+Easy to debugging.

 ## Project Set Up